-Your caregiver may refer you to genetic counseling and genetic testing or discuss this with you.
+Your caregiver may refer you to genetic counseling and genetic testing or discuss this with you, such as amniocentesis or chorionic villus sampling (CVS) with chromosomal microarray or whole exome sequencing, which can help determine if the TOF is part of a genetic syndrome...
 This can provide information on the chromosomes and can provide crucial information about your baby, beyond his/her anatomy.
-If not already performed, a fetal echocardiography, a special ultrasound focusing on the heart of the baby, should be done to better understand the anatomy and function of the heart.
+If not already performed, a fetal echocardiography, a special ultrasound focusing on the heart and cardiovascular system of the baby, should be done to better understand the anatomy and function of the heart.
 A specialist such as a maternal-fetal medicine specialist or pediatric cardiologist usually performs fetal echocardiography.
 This can provide images of your baby's heart and blood vessels and inform your caregivers how well the cardiovascular system is working.